Vizcaya & Museum & Gardens

 |United States military veterans & active-duty personnel with ID, persons with disability protected under the ADA||Free - Must be purchased onsite.|

 Note: 7% tax not included in the price listed here.

-Remember: As always, we advise that before you visit any location you should check weather forecasts, and contact Vizcaya Museum and Gardens directly to inquire about weather policies, closures or limited access due to restorations, accessibility concerns, admission pricing changes, and other considerations.
-Visit Vizcaya's website or call directly for current information.
+Remember: As always, we advise that before you visit any location you should check weather forecasts and contact Vizcaya Museum and Gardens directly to inquire about weather policies, closures or limited access due to restorations, accessibility concerns, admission pricing changes, and other considerations.
+Visit Vizcaya's website or contact directly for current information.
 Stay informed and get the most out of your visit!